Breastfeeding while Sick

 - Mom will need to

-wean baby temporarily
+wean her baby temporarily

-with radioactive isotope testing
+during radioactive isotope testing.

 7. Breastfeeding with Herpes Simplex I (cold sores) and/or Herpes Simplex II (Genital Herpes)?

 Genital sores can infect your breast.
 If mom has herpes sores on her